BruceEckel/ClarifyingConcurrency/What are Effects.md

 [Effects systems](https://pypi.org/project/effect/) [exist in Python](https://github.com/suned/pfun), enabled by the introduction of type annotations and type checkers like MyPy.
 However, we can do some basic exploration without them.

-First we'll convert errors from exceptions into effects carried by the result value of the function---notice that our function will not `raise` any exceptions, but will instead return exception objects:
+First we'll convert errors from exceptions into effects carried by the result value of the function---notice that our function will not `raise` any exceptions, but will instead return exception objects.
+We'll start with a type to carry the either the return value or error information.
+So `StringResult` needs to be either a `string` OR an `err`, but it will never hold both things at the same time.

 ```python

 ```

-`Result` needs to be either a `string` OR an `err`, but it will never hold both things at the same time.
-Thus, what we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
+What we would really like to use for `Result` is an enumeration, but unfortunately Python's `Enum` is fairly limited: it creates a single immutable object.
 We need to dynamically create a `Result` for each call to `fallible()`, and we can't do that with Python's `Enum` (Rust's enumerations are complete, and allow this).
 So instead, we create a `dataclass` where the values default to `None`, but keep in mind this is a substitute for a full-fledged enumeration feature.